 After a father’s untimely death with no succession plan, the challenge for his son intensified

 What W.P.
-Johnson Jr. starved for most this harvest season was a cussin’ — the kind of get-your-head-on-straight diatribe best be doled out by a father who knew that you knew better.
+Johnson Jr. starved for most this harvest season was a cussin’ — the kind of get-your-head-on-straight diatribe best doled out by a father who knew that you knew better.
 It typically happened when W.P. wasn’t quick enough to beat the weather or hadn’t gotten the machinery set up just right.

 And a cussin’ was certainly said a lot sooner than the simple words, “Good job.”

 Instead, as W.P. shouldered a seemingly expansive burden of farming and family life, the stern voice so familiar all his life has gone silent.
 In March, without a formal succession plan in place, W.P.’s father, Bill Johnson, died unexpectedly at the age of 78.

 “How do you tell someone that you miss a straight-up cussin’?
 It doesn’t make sense,” W.P. says while sitting at his dining room table, just one day after what would have been his father’s birthday.
 “But that’s the connection you strive for, that guiding light when you’re all on your own.”

 Bill Johnson had grown wheat, soybeans, and hay on 500 acres in Bedford County, Virginia.
 He was the kind of farmer who worked seven days a week, always wearing his trucker hat and bib overalls — the chest pocket carrying a wallet nearly bursting with receipts and other odds and ends.
 Sometimes, during a chilly morning, he’d wear his WP Johnson Trucking jacket, referencing the other business he operated from the farm.